Joseph Hughes (1937 - 2020) - Obituary

-Felton - Joseph Samuel Hughes, 83, passed away on September 22, 2020 peacefully in his home.
+FELTON - Joseph Samuel Hughes passed away on September 22, 2020 peacefully in his home.

 He was a 5th generation farmer who loved and cared for the family farm where he was born, lived and died.
 He was a great steward of the land and was honored with multiple farmer-of-the-year awards and was part of many boards, commissions and advisory councils that worked to promote and conserve farms and farmland.